xabbu42/Master/arbeit.md

 used in the proof thus constructed are actually also inputs in the final formula of the proof, a property which does not hold for all derivations as discussed above.
-We have to assume without proof that this definitions of inputs somehow matches the exact definition given in the context of G3lp proofs.
+We have to assume without proof that this definition of inputs somehow matches the exact definition given in the context of G3lp proofs.
 That is, there exists a G3lp proof for a G3s proof where only realizations of formulas with negative polarity are introduced by $(⊃ :)_t$.
 Given this stipulations and assumptions,